beemarsh/cpp_dsa/subarray/challenges/pair_target_sum/README.md

 The pointers `lp` and `rp` are are the indices of the two numbers whose sum is equal to the target value K.

 **Time Complexity** : O [ n ]

+**Note** : For this approach the array should be sorted.
+If not then we should first sort the array.